Status: production‑ready architecture and pilot for a local services marketplace that was later shelved for business reasons (not live today).

 The Transformation

-Pilot Outcome: In an early semantic search pilot, the team successfully validated a hybrid architecture that handled messy natural-language queries more reliably than the SQL baseline in early tests.
+Pilot Outcome: In an early semantic search pilot, we validated the architecture and ranking approach on real ScoutLocal data, proving it handled messy natural-language queries more reliably than the SQL baseline.

 The Friction